jrw24/G418_readthrough/README.md

 # G418_readthrough
 All code used in analysis of G418 data is available here.

+Exact code for generating figures is found in G418_readthrough/figures/figscripts

 Clonning this repository and running Wangen_G418_workflow.py will regenerate the figures from Wangen and Green 2019 (https://www.biorxiv.org/content/10.1101/798579v1?rss=1)

 ### *** WARNING ***